in ,

 Old vineyards with red wine grapes in the Alentejo wine region near Evora, Portugal photo via Depositphotos

 There are plenty of wineries in Evora, and with a small fee, you can sample up to 7 types of wines.
-One of the popular wine tasting spots is the Rota dos Vinhos do Alentejo.
+One of the famous wine-tasting spots is the Rota dos Vinhos do Alentejo.

 Narrow Streets of Evora